Everything you need to know about coming along to QH.

 Merchandise / Programmes

 Many artists and promoters choose to sell merchandise such as t-shirts and posters.
 This will be available in the bar area.
 Some classical concerts have programmes available, which you can purchase from an Usher.
-These will often need to be paid for with cash; to find the closest cash machine, turn right out of the front of building and cross diagonally at the crossroads where there are machines at Sainsbury's.
+These will sometimes need to be paid for with cash; to find the closest cash machine, turn right out of the front of building and cross diagonally at the crossroads where there are machines at Sainsbury's.

 Public WiFi is available throughout The Queen's Hall on the network called, unsurprisingly, QueensHall.
+You will need to enter a couple of details in order to sign up to use this, but it's a quick and painless process.

 Individual shows will have age restrictions, but as a general rule all unrestricted (standing) gigs are for over 14s only.
 Anyone under the age of 16 must be accompanied by an adult.